Betterment/journaled/README.md

 journal_changes_to :email, :first_name, :last_name, as: :identity_change, tagged: true
 ```

-This is useful for capturing metadata (like an impersonating actor) that isn't
+This is useful for capturing metadata (like a session or visitor ID) that isn't
 itself a column on the model.
 It defaults to `false` to preserve the existing
 event shape for models that don't opt in.